APITube Help Center

 Can I download the full list of sources?

 No. APITube does not offer a list-all sources endpoint, so there is no single call that returns all 500,000+ publishers.
-The supported pattern is to look up sources you need by prefix with /v1/suggest/sources, then filter searches to them with source.domain.
+The supported pattern is to check the publishers you need with the source.domain filter — a tracked domain returns articles, an unknown one returns ER0214 — and filter searches to them.
 If you want to profile the sources behind a topic instead of a fixed list, facet a search on source.id and read the per-source counts.

 What counts as one source?

 One source is one publisher domain that APITube crawls — a website such as reuters.com, counted once regardless of how many articles it publishes.
-Each source has a stable id, a domain, a name, a resource type, a political bias label, and an OPR authority rank, all of which you can see in a suggest result or use as search filters.
+Each source has a stable id, a domain, a resource type, and an OPR authority rank, which you can read from the source object on any returned article or use as search filters (source.id, source.domain).

 What if the source I need is not covered?

-If a suggest lookup returns nothing and source.domain rejects the domain with ER0214, the publisher is not yet in the pool — but you can ask for it to be added.
+If source.domain rejects the domain with ER0214, the publisher is not yet in the pool — but you can ask for it to be added.
 See how to request a new news source.
 New sources are added over time, so a domain that is missing today may be covered later.

 How current is the 500,000+ figure?

 500,000+ is the coverage figure APITube publishes, and the pool grows as new publishers are discovered, so treat it as a floor rather than a fixed cap.
-Because coverage changes, the reliable check for any single project is always to probe the exact publishers you need with /v1/suggest/sources and source.domain rather than rely on a headline count.
+Because coverage changes, the reliable check for any single project is always to probe the exact publishers you need with the source.domain filter rather than rely on a headline count.

 Related Articles